zchee/golang-wiki/CommonMistakes.md

 # Using goroutines on loop iterator variables

-When iterating in Go, one might also be tempted to use goroutines to process data in parallel.
+When iterating in Go, one might atempt to use goroutines to process data in parallel.
 For example, you might write something like this, using a closure:

 ```go
 for _, val := range values {